We know who matters most—so we’ve compiled a list of topics for you and those very important people in your life.

 July 13, 2017

 This blog is the first in a series on dyslexia.
-Topics to be addressed further, this fall, in include treatment for dyslexia, accommodation options available, and the transition of a child to life, school, etc. following diagnosis.
+Topics to be addressed further in include treatment for dyslexia, accommodation options available, and the transition of a child to life, school, etc. following diagnosis.

 Sharon was a 2nd grader who was struggling with learning to read.
 Her mother was especially concerned when Sharon’s teacher suggested that she “get tested” to see if she had a reading disability.
 Looking back, she recalled that Sharon did not seem to learn her letters nearly as easily as her older siblings did.
 She also needed a lot more practice learning the sounds that the letters made—that is, letter-sound correspondence.
 She often mixed up letters that looked similar, such as b and d, as she could not remember which one made which sound.
 Sharon’s spelling had “always been a problem,” and once she had to start reading (and writing) more difficult material in school, she was having a lot of trouble.
 When I evaluated Sharon, the results indicated that she had dyslexia.
 Her mother was concerned that this meant that Sharon would never be able to read.
 She was quite relieved when I told her that we actually know a lot about dyslexia—and exactly how to treat it.